Diversity, Equity & Inclusion

 The Chestnut Hill School is committed to building a community that understands and values our diverse world, and we actively seek students, faculty, and staff from a wide range of backgrounds and perspectives.
 Student affinities are voluntary and an important aspect of our thriving multicultural community, providing a space for students with shared experiences and backgrounds to come together and connect.

-- Students of Color (identity as Black/Brown/Asian-Asian Heritage, Biracial, Afro-Caribbean, African American, LatinX, Hispanic)
+- Students of Color (identify as Black/Brown/Asian-Asian Heritage, Biracial, Afro-Caribbean, African American, LatinX, Hispanic)

 - Asian Students (identify as East or South Asian, Asian Heritage, Asian American or Pacific Islander- AAIP)